Kitchen Sink Drain

 - Turn on the disposal for 5 seconds and shut it off.
 The disposal will act as a water pump and will sometimes unclog the drain.

-If you still have issues one of our General Rooter technicians can restore flow to your drain.
-Call us today at 763-634-2564 for the Twin Cities area or 507-550-2564 in the Mankato area.
+If you still have issues, one of our General Rooter technicians can restore flow to your drain.
+Call us today at 763-634-2564 for the Twin Cities area or 507-550-2564 in Southern Minnesota.